 - Work for a government organization.
 Professors at public state colleges or city colleges might satisfy this requirement for Public Service Loan Forgiveness.

-If you think the college professors at your school could apply for PSLF, you can try to certify your employer’s eligibility using this form.
-Once it’s processed, you’ll get a letter in response indicating if your employer qualifies for PSLF.
+If you’re thinking of applying for PSLF, your first step should be to certify your employer’s eligibility using this form.
+Once it’s processed, you’ll get a letter indicating whether your employer qualifies for PSLF.

 Work 30 hours or more for qualified employers

-In addition to PSLF, college professors at a health professions school or medical school, you may also be eligible to have at least a portion of your student loans forgiven through the Faculty Loan Repayment Program (FLRP).
+If you teach at an accredited health professions school or medical school, you may also be eligible to have at least a portion of your student loans forgiven through the Faculty Loan Repayment Program (FLRP).

-Offered by the Health Resources & Service Administration (HRSA), FLRP helps offset the often-high student debt of nurses, physicians, doctors, and other health professionals who choose to teach and also typically have massive student debt.
+The program is offered by the federal Health Resources & Service Administration (HRSA), and it offers assistance to nurses, physicians, doctors and other health professionals who choose to teach and also typically have massive student debt.

-FLRP also grants up to $40,000 in loan repayment assistance for up to two years of teaching.
-Plus, FLRP will pay additional assistance to help offset the additional tax burden that’s typically triggered when a student loan is forgiven.
+FLRP grants up to $40,000 in loan repayment assistance, and offers additional assistance to help offset the additional tax burden that’s typically triggered when a student loan is forgiven.

-- Demonstrate a disadvantaged background, based on either environmental or economic factors (or both).
+- Show you have a disadvantaged background, based on either environmental or economic factors (or both).

 - Hold a qualifying health professions degree.

 - Commit to working as a faculty member at an FLRP-approved health professions institution for a minimum of two years.

 Other ways college professors can manage student debt